CREW-Brussels/CHORUS/README.md

 > #### _Good to know_
-> * Get all of CHORUS tools from the node: **CHORUSSUBSYSTEM**.
-If you want to use any node related to Chorus, you need to first look for the node **CHORUSSUBSYSTEM**.
+> * If you want to use any node related to Chorus, you need to first look for the node **CHORUSSUBSYSTEM**.
 > * Cue point: A cue point is a defined position marker that belongs to a track.

 ***